MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-train.md

 2. You can either drag and drop a document, or select **Upload from my device** to upload your test file.
 The quick-test should only take a few seconds before displaying the results.
 3. You can select **Start over** to run another test or **Close** if you are finished.

+## Troubleshooting tips

+If you have trouble training your model, try the following:

+- Optimize your data using the guidance in the [Requirements](requirements.md) topic.
+- Delete and recreate the model.
+- Download and test with [sample material](http://aka.ms/AIBuilderMBASLab).

 ## Publish your model

 If you’re happy with your model, you can select **Publish**  to publish it.
 When publishing completes, your model is promoted as **Published** and is ready to be used.
 For more information about publishing your model, go to [Publish your model](publish-model.md) section.